shostakovich/rocu.de-hugo/content/posts/homesick.md

 ---
-title: How to manage and share your dotfiles using homesick
+title: How to manage your dotfiles with homesick
 date: 2013-01-22
 emoji: 🏯
 categories: Programming